CV

 Bio

-Bernard Charnley is an English painter born in 1948 in Reading and is now based in Frome, Somerset.
-Charnley trained in graphics and painting at Leeds College Of Art.
+Bernard Charnley is an English painter born in 1948 in Reading and now based in Frome, Somerset.
+Charnley trained in graphics and painting at Leeds College of Art.
 His interest and study in philosophy led to graduating from the Open University with his MA.
-This informed his oeuvre, which attends to the nature of viewing through the series way of working, encompassing oil paint, acrylic and ink.
-Charnley has exhibited widely, nationally and abroad.
+This informs his body of work which, through distinct series and ranging across the figurative and abstract, reflects on the nature of social fracture.

 Current selection